atomix/atomix/README.md

 ```

 Each member in the `Members` list must be assigned a unique `id` that remains consistent across
-all clients and servers in the cluster, and the local server must be listed in the `Members` list.
+all clients and replicas in the cluster, and the local replica must be listed in the `Members` list.
-In other words, if host `123.456.789.1` is member `1` on one server, it must be listed as member
+In other words, if host `123.456.789.1` is member `1` on one replica, it must be listed as member
-`1` on all servers.
+`1` on all replicas.

 Finally, the `CopycatReplica` is responsible for persisting [resource](#resources) state changes.
-To do so, the underlying [Raft](#raft-consensus-algorithm) writes state changes to a [Log][Log].
+To do so, the underlying [Raft server](#raftserver) writes state changes to a persistent [Log][Log].
 Users must provide a [Storage][Storage] object which specifies how the underlying `Log` should
 be created and managed.